Compare formats

 MP4 vs MOV

-MP4 and MOV are both popular video container formats, but they are often used in slightly different workflows.
-MP4 is the more universal option for sharing and playback, while MOV is closely associated with Apple and professional editing environments.
+MP4 and MOV are both major video formats, but they tend to serve different workflows.
+MP4 is usually the broad playback and sharing choice, while MOV is often more editing- and Apple-oriented.

 What is MP4?